adi14041999/my_wiki/docs/Productivity/how_to_build_your_career_in_ai/phase_1_learning.md

 Given how quickly our field is changing, there’s little choice but to keep learning if you want to keep up.
 If you can cultivate the habit of learning a little bit every week, you can make significant progress with what feels like less effort.

 The best way to build a new habit is to start small and succeed, rather than start too big and fail.

-## Should You Learn Math to Get a Job in AI?